Resources & Downloads

 Cohen, Josh, Michael A. Kost, Bradford S. Slaughter and Dennis A. Albert.
 Field Guide to the Natural Communities of Michigan.
 East Lansing, MI: MSU Press, 2014.

 Dziedzic, Brenda.
-Raising Butterflies in the Garden.
-Buffalo, NY: Firefly Books, 2019.
+Raising Butterflies and Moths in the Garden, 2nd Edition.
+Buffalo, NY: Firefly Books, March 2023.

 Holm, Heather.
 Pollinators of Native Plants: Attract, Observe and Identify Pollinators and Beneficial Insects with Native Plants.
 Minnetonka, MN: Pollinator Press, 2014. (link includes other publications and resources by Holm)